OWLcracker/big-data/README.md

 - `spark-defaults.conf`: Contains configuration regarding the executors (total number of executors, RAM & cores per executor).
 - `.env-spark`: Contains configuration regarding the workers (RAM & cores per worker) and must be set according to the executor configuration.
-E.g. the amount of RAM per worker must equal the amount of RAM per executor multiplied by the number of executors per worker.
+E.g., the amount of RAM per worker must equal the amount of RAM per executor multiplied by the number of executors per worker.

-The tests were executed with more memory assigned to the workers &excutors (see `tests.ipynb`).
+The tests were executed with more memory assigned to the workers & executors (see `tests.ipynb`).

 ### Setup

-First you have to clone this repository.
+First, you have to clone this repository.
 Then open your command line and navigate to the root directory of this repository.
-To setup the project, execute the following command:
+To set up the project, execute the following command:

 ```
 docker compose up
 ```

-This will automatically start and configure all necessary docker containers to run Apache Superset, Apache Spark and a Jupyter Server.
+This will automatically start and configure all necessary docker containers to run Apache Superset, Apache Spark, and a Jupyter Server.

-To shut down the all containers, execute the following command:
+To shut down all containers, execute the following command:

 ```
 docker compose down --volumes